FIRST-YEAR STUDENTS

 Panther Predictor

-Students who wish to enter Georgia State University directly from high school will be admitted based upon the following four factors: SAT/ACT composite score*, high school grade-point average, freshman index (FI), and number of high school courses completed in the core subject areas.
-The FI is based on a combination of SAT/ACT scores and high school grade-point average in college preparatory courses only.
+Students who wish to enter Georgia State University directly from high school will be admitted based upon the following four factors: SAT/ACT composite score,* high school grade point average (GPA), first-year index (FI) and number of high school courses completed in the core subject areas.
+The FI is based on a combination of SAT/ACT scores and high school GPA in college preparatory courses only.

-This tool will help you determine the probability of freshman admission in advance of applying.
-The system will calculate your data and report an “unofficial admission decision” for first-time freshmen only.
+This tool will help you determine the probability of first-year admission in advance of applying.
+The system will calculate your data and report an “unofficial admission decision” for first-time first-year students only.

 The SAT FI formula: